Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 - Defines input parameters: number of days, division time, bacterial size, initial count (`n0`), growth factor (`lamda`), and carrying capacity.
 - Converts days into minutes and calculates the volume of a single bacterium.
 - Calculates the number of generations based on division time.
-- Uses the function `ex3_1logistic` to compute bacterial growth following a logistic model.
+- Uses the function `LogisticPopulationModel` to compute bacterial growth following a logistic model.
 - Computes the total volume of bacteria and converts it to cubic kilometers.
 - Performs the calculation for two durations: 2 days and 0.5 days.